 Disclosure – Because we have such a powerful marketing system, we rarely consider anything other than eviction proceedings.
 However, for those who may not have the ability to quickly remove then replace a qualified tenant, it is possible a more understanding approach could be beneficial.

-Choice #1: The Hard Road – Eviction
+Choice #1: The Hard Road

-Choice #2: The Soft Road – The Loss
+Choice #2: The Soft Road

 Your heart goes out to them and their situation.
-You decide to waive one month’s rent to help her get on her feet.
+You decide to waive one month’s rent to help them get on their feet.
 It is a considerate thing to do.
-If you evict, it would only add to her stress and you would lose at least a month of rental income anyway.
+If you evict, it would only add to their stress and you would lose at least a month of rental income anyway.
 In some instances, it may even be possible to use this as an advantage when it comes to taxes.
 Consult a tax professional to see if lost rental income can benefit you.

 While some situations can call for a soft approach, travel this road carefully and infrequently.
 If you are perceived as a softy by your tenants, then you must prepare yourself to become a doormat.
-You will always have sob stories, excuses, and late rent.
+You will always have sob stories, excuses, and overdue rent.

-Choice #3: The Middle Road – Compromise
+Choice #3: The Middle Road

 The third choice, and perhaps the most common, is the middle ground.
 Eviction is not the first and only choice and neither is giving up the income.
 There is a lot of middle ground here for some sort of payment arrangement if your tenant can’t pay the rent on the due date.
 Here are a few options to choose from:

-We would recommend that the landlord or their agent meet with the tenant at their home.
+We would recommend that the landlord or their property management company meet with the tenant at their home.
 Keep an eye out for new and expensive purchases.
 If they cannot pay the $650 in rent but you see a new $800 flat-screen TV, you will undoubtedly handle things differently.
 Hear them out but don’t be afraid to wait a day or so before giving them the answer.
 Make them sweat a little so you don’t look like a pushover, but instead the understanding landlord.